hoducninh/rainbow-challenge/README.md

 ![](imgs/cus-cohort.png)

-It is interesting that the nummber of customers who join in Feb-2018 is much higher than the following months.
+It is interesting that the number of customers who join in Feb-2018 is much higher than the following months.
 Number of new customers decreased more than 3 times, from 9978 customers in Feb to 3306 customers in March, and this number keeps dropping in the following months.

 We also see the retention rate drastically drops after one month of joining.
 Luckily, we maintain a stable retention rate in the following (`Months since joined`).
 It hightlights the point that, __customer onboarding is crucial for achieving the high retention rate__.
-A clearer wiew is presented in the folowing visulaization.
+A clearer wiew is presented in the following visualization.

  ![](imgs/cohort.png)

  From cohort analysis, some __business reviews__ need to be taken to clarify the following problems:

-1. Why do we have many new customers in Feb, which is much higher than the folowing months?
+1. Why do we have many new customers in Feb, which is much higher than the following months?

-2. Is any problem with customer onboarding, since the retenton rate drop drastically after first month of first purchase?
+2. Is any problem with customer onboarding, since the retention rate drop drastically after first month of first purchase?

 3. Why is the retention rate maintain at the same level from the first to fourth month after the first purchase for each cohorts?